Home wireless networks that connect your tablet,PC and smart phone to your home network and the Internet use Wi-Fi..

-However Wi-Fi is much slower than most wired Ethernet systems, but when the main use is Internet access then this makes no real difference as the Internet connection becomes the limiting factor.
+However Wi-Fi is generally slower than most wired Ethernet systems, but when the main use is Internet access then this makes no real difference as usually the Internet connection becomes the limiting factor.
 See Understanding Internet speeds and speed testing.

 Wi-Fi Standards and Speeds